 You don’t need invasive tracking to improve a website.
 Pick one page, write one hypothesis, split traffic server-side, and measure the outcome with the privacy analytics you already trust.
 Once you’ve shipped one clean win, the cookie-based way will feel like the unnecessary complication it always was.

-If you haven’t set up privacy-respecting measurement yet, start with our guide to setting up Plausible Analytics on WordPress, then come back and run your first experiment this week.
+If you haven’t set up privacy-respecting measurement yet, start with our guide to setting up Plausible Analytics on WordPress, then come back and run your first experiment.
+And if you’re concerned about what your current setup collects — cookies, scripts, third parties — the cookie consent best practices guide is a useful audit starting point.